A Construction of Infinitely Many Solutions to the Strominger System: Introduction

 It is not hard to see that when $\omega$ is a K\"ahler metric, by Yau's theorem \cite{yau1978} the full Strominger system can be solved if we take $\omega$ to be Ricci-flat and simultaneously embed the spin connection into the Yang-Mills connection, meaning to set $R=F$.
 Such a solution corresponds to the torsion-free compactification of superstrings \cite{candelas1985}.
 However, the Strominger system allows for more general backgrounds than K\"ahler Calabi-Yau manifolds.
 In fact, the interest of the Strominger system is to solve it on non-K\"ahler Calabi-Yau 3-folds, where we say that a complex manifold is \emph{non-K\"ahler} if it does not admit any K\"ahler metric at all.
 Currently the only constraint is that $X$ needs to admit a balanced metric \cite{li2005}, i.e., a Hermitian metric whose K\"ahler form is co-closed.

 Unfortunately, there are not many non-K\"ahler solutions to the Strominger system known so far.
-It appears to the authors that the only compact examples are the notable Fu-Yau solution \cite{fu2007,fu2008, phong2016} and a few parallelizable examples, see \cite{fernandez2009, grantcharov2011, fei2015, otal2016} and references therein.
+It appears to the authors that the only compact examples are the notable Fu-Yau solution \cite{fu2007,fu2008, phong2017c} and a few parallelizable examples, see \cite{fernandez2009, grantcharov2011, fei2015, otal2017} and references therein.
+In terms of solutions on noncompact spaces, we also have local models constructed in \cite{fu2009, fernandez2014, fei2015b, halmagyi2016} etc.

 As for compact K\"ahler Calabi-Yau manifolds (treated as solutions to the Strominger system), it is widely speculated that in each dimension there are only finitely many deformation types and hence finitely many sets of Hodge numbers.
 Moreover, there are no explicit expressions for Calabi-Yau metrics except for the flat case.